 Two important aims of the Mathematics Department are to develop, maintain and stimulate pupils' curiosity, interest and enjoyment in Mathematics, and for each pupil to achieve success commensurate with their ability and potential.

+Students have six hours of Maths teaching per fortnight in each year.
 They are taught as form groups in Year 7.
-Top Sets are created from Year 8.
-Around 95% of pupils usually attain SATs Level 7 or above by the end of Year 9.
+Forms are paired in Years 8 and 9, with an upper class and a lower class created from each pair.
+Pupils sit formal examinations in May of each year.
+Generally, about 95% of our pupils attain National Curriculum Level 7 or above by the end of Year 9.

 For further information please contact the Head of Department via the School Office: